sander/hierarchical-deterministic-keys/keys.md

     return proof
 ```

-### Using threshold ECDSA for multiplicative blind authentication
+### Using threshold ECDSA signatures for proof of possession

 Due to potential patent claims and potential related-key attacks, this document does not specify an implementation for threshold ECDSA.